 Image 2: Olaudah Equiano, c1745-1797.
 Equiano was a former slave who bought his own freedom.
 He wrote one of the best selling books of his time and became one of the most influential abolitionists in Britain.

-Image 3: Niger slave girl at well.
+Image 3: Slave girl at well.
 The anklet denotes her status as slave caste.

 Leave a comment